It isn’t that we don’t know how to interlink blog posts.

 In the post, I’ve described that Bluehost shared hosting plan is one of the best choices for a new blog.

 But Bluehost shared hosting has three subscription plans.
 To help my readers choosing the right one from these three plans, I needed to write another post…

 Then I linked the post from the previous one.

 This is the interlinking blog posts.

 When we read a topic, we sometimes want to know more about the topic.
-It is a publisher’s responsibility to help his readers to find out more about the topic.
+It is a blogger’s responsibility to help his readers finding out more about the topic.

 And interlinking blog posts is a great way to do this.

 In this post, I’ll share how to interlink blog posts effectively to increase your blog’s page views.

-Before that let’s see why we should interlink blog posts and how it helps to increase page views.
+Before that let’s see why we should interlink blog posts and how it engages readers.